 The AARTO Amendment Bill, 2015 [B 38B-2015] was passed by an overwhelming majority by the National Assembly on 5 September 2017.
-It is now before the National Council of Provinces (NCOP) for final approval before being signed into law.
+On 12 February 2019, it was again put before the Parliamentary Portfolio Committee on Transport for approval of the amendments [B 38D-2015] made by the National Council of Provinces.

 Important amendments to the AARTO Act contained in the AARTO Amendment Bill

 A remarkably high number of people appear to be of the view that the Administrative Adjudication of Road Traffic Offences (AARTO) Act and its Amendment Bill represents an effort on the part of government to introduce a points-demerit system, and little more.
 This is simply not true.

 While the AARTO Act does bring a points-demerit system with it, there is a lot more to it than that, and in fact, the points-demerit system represents but a small part of the AARTO Act’s mechanisms and real purpose.
 Indeed, had there been any desire to do so, introducing a points-demerit system in South Africa could easily have easily been achieved decades ago – by simply making a few minor amendments to road traffic legislation.